nurdin73/masak-apa-hari-ini/README.md

 type | is a type of posts. only article and recipe |
 category | is a key category for detail recipe by category or article by category |
 slug | is a key for detail product |
+query | is a key for search a post |
 ## Endpoint
 ###### Base URL
 ````